CUBRID/cubrid-manual/en/sql/transaction.rst

 The transaction must ensure database concurrency, and each transaction must guarantee appropriate results.
 When multiple transactions are being executed at once, an event in transaction T1 should not affect an event in transaction T2.
 This means isolation.
 Transaction isolation level is the degree to which a transaction is separated from all other concurrent transactions.
 The higher isolation level means the lower interference from other transactions.
 The lower isolation level means the higher the concurrency.
 A database determines whether which lock is applied to tables and records based on these isolation levels.
 Therefore, can control the level of consistency and concurrency specific to a service by setting appropriate isolation level.

-You can set an isolation level by using the :ref:`set-transaction-isolation-level` statement or system parameters provided by CUBRID.
-For details, see :ref:`lock-parameters`.

 The read operations that allow interference between transactions with isolation levels are as follows:

 *   **Dirty read** : A transaction T2 can read D' before a transaction T1 updates data D to D' and commits it.
-*   **Non-repeatable read** : A transaction T1 can read other value, if a transaction T2 updates data while data is retrieved in the transaction T2 multiple times.
+*   **Non-repeatable read** : A transaction T1 can read changed value, if a transaction T2 updates or deletes data and commits while data is retrieved in the transaction T1 multiple times.
-*   **Phantom read** : A transaction T1 can read E, if a transaction T2 inserts new record E while data is retrieved in the transaction T1 multiple times.
+*   **Phantom read** : A transaction T1 can read E, if a transaction T2 inserts new record E and commits while data is retrieved in the transaction T1 multiple times.

 The default value of CUBRID isolation level is :ref:`isolation-level-3`.

 **Isolation Levels Provided by CUBRID**

+On the below table, the number wrapped with parenthesis right after the isolation level name is a number which can be used instead of the isolation level name when setting an isolation level.

+You can set an isolation level by using the :ref:`set-transaction-isolation-level` statement or system parameters provided by CUBRID.
+For details, see :ref:`lock-parameters`.

 (O: YES, X: NO)